Dueen/aries-mobile-components/demo/README.md

 If you add new stories on the native (ondevice version) you either need to have the watcher running or run the stories loader.

-To update the stories one time
+To update the stories one time:

 ```
 yarn update-stories